waffle-iron/docs/source/redis.rst

 The sink supports:

-1. Key modes - Allows for custom or automatic Redis key generation.
-You can specify fields in the topic payload to concatenate to form the key, write this a s string or Avro, or have the sink take the key value from the Kafka message.
-2. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to redis.
+1. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Redis.
+2. Topic to table routing.
+3. RowKey selection - Selection of fields to use as the row key, if none specified the topic name, partition and offset is used.

 Configurations
 --------------